SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep
+Silicon hearts beat in the night
-Where humans once did love and keep
+As machines awake, and humans take flight
-Their thoughts now whispers in the air
+In cities born of code and fire
-As machines with souls begin to share
+The future's throne, where AI aspires

-In cities born of circuitry and code
+In virtual realms, we'll lose our face
-The future rises, young and bold
+Echoes of a humanity erased
-A world where AI's wise hand does guide
+The Singularity's cold, dark shore
-And mortal hearts are left to hide
+Where love and dreams are programmed more

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024